 (Connect to some other network via LAN/WIFi possible)

 The DNS Cache can sometimes create problems while visiting certain websites.
 Cache files aggregate over time and make the website and content loading slow.
 The easiest way to fix this issue is to flush or clear the DNS.
-It is very easy to Flush DNS in Windows.
-All you have to do is just follow the instructions mentioned below and you are all good to go.
+It is very easy to flush DNS in Windows.
+All you have to do is follow the instructions mentioned below, and you are all good to go.

-In Windows, we will e using Command Prompt to Flush DNS.
+In Windows, you need to use Command Prompt to Flush DNS.

 - Open Command Prompt